 When the UE is configured with aggregationFactorUL > 1, the same symbol allocation is applied across the aggregationFactorUL consecutive slots and the PUSCH is limited to a single transmission layer.
 The UE shall repeat the TB across the aggregationFactorUL consecutive slots applying the same symbol allocation in each slot.
+The redundancy version to be applied on the nth transmission occasion of the TB is determined according to table 6.1.2.1-2.

+Table 6.1.2.1-2: Redundancy version when aggregationFactorUL > 1